Welcome to

 Tips for Visiting Flagstaff

-Flagstaff is at 7,000 feet — even in summer, bring a jacket for cool evenings.
+Flagstaff is at 7,000 feet — significantly cooler than the desert below, even in summer.

-The downtown craft beer scene is walkable — park once and explore on foot.
+Downtown Flagstaff is walkable — park once and explore the shops, breweries, and Route 66 corridor on foot.